OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Host Device

-At the very least, you'll need [Android Studio](0x08a-Testing-Tools.md#android-studio) (which comes with the [Android SDK](0x08a-Testing-Tools.md#android-sdk)) platform tools, an emulator, and an app to manage the various SDK versions and framework components.
+At the very least, you'll need [Android Studio](0x08a-Testing-Tools.md#android-studio) (which comes with the [Android SDK](0x08a-Testing-Tools.md#android-sdk "Android SDK")) platform tools, an emulator, and an app to manage the various SDK versions and framework components.
 Android Studio also comes with an Android Virtual Device (AVD) Manager application for creating emulator images.
 Make sure that the newest [SDK tools](https://developer.android.com/studio/releases/sdk-tools) and [platform tools](https://developer.android.com/studio/releases/platform-tools) packages are installed on your system.

-In addition, you may want to complete your host setup by installing the [Android NDK](0x08a-Testing-Tools.md#android-ndk) if you're planning to work with apps containing native libraries (it will be also relevant in the chapter "[Tampering and Reverse Engineering on Android](0x05c-Reverse-Engineering-and-Tampering.md)").
+In addition, you may want to complete your host setup by installing the [Android NDK](0x08a-Testing-Tools.md#android-ndk) if you're planning to work with apps containing native libraries.

 Sometimes it can be useful to display or control devices from the computer.
 To achieve this, you can use [Scrcpy](0x08a-Testing-Tools.md#scrcpy).